 - No matter what time of year you visit, be prepared for the fact weekends (Friday and Saturday in the UAE) will be busy and involve queuing for popular rides

 - In the hottest months of the year (June to September) be very cautious of how long you are outdoors and how hot surfaces can get, even if the water is chilled

 - Keep an eye out for winter closures too, some parks use the coolest months of the year January/February to perform annual maintenance

 Aquaventure – Atlantis the Palm

 Arguably the most recognised of the UAE’s water parks, Aquaventure, part of the giant Atlantis the Palm complex is one of the world’s best.
 Super slick, adrenaline-pumping slides, shark-filled lagoons, zip lines to lazy rivers, you will find the lot here in this stunning exclusive location.

-Splashers Island is a new addition that sits inside Aquaventure.
+Splashers is a new addition that sits inside Aquaventure.
 Designed exclusively for the little ones under 1.2m, it features replicas of some of the favourite rides from the main park including The Cyclone and The Boa.
 This is still a pretty mega waterpark experience but much safer for your littles and all part of your entry fee.
 Pricing is split between over and under 1.2m and can be combined with the Lost Chambers and Dolphin Bay.

 Opening hours: Daily 10am to 6pm